-In this day and age we may think that the stigma of divorce is long gone, for many it is still there and we need to do something about that.
+In this day and age we may think that the stigma of getting a divorce is long gone, for many it is still there and we need to do something about that.

 The general view these days seems to be that divorce is socially acceptable.
 Whereas just a generation ago, it was still spoken about in hushed terms, these days it is so commonplace that if anyone was so morally outraged as to think about ostracising a divorced person from their social circle, they could soon find themselves in a circle of one!